Nachi2006/GraphRAG/README.md

 ## A Experiment based approach to gauge the efficacy GraphRAGs over traditional RAGs

-Using Neo4J for the Graph DB\n
+Using Neo4J for the Graph DB

 OLLama for Edge LLM inferencing